New Construction Termite Barriers for New Homes and Extensions

 A Termite Management System is installed during construction to prevent the concealed entry by Termites.

-The Termite Barrier Installer is engaged by the Builder to provide the best practical solution that will protect the home long term and be cost effective for the owner.
+The Builder engages the Termite Barrier Installer to provide the best practical solution to protect the home long term and be cost-effective for the owner.

-Termite Barrier Systems for new construction are installed during different stages of the building process, this makes effective communication a critical part of the barrier installation.
+Termite Barrier Systems for new construction are installed during different building processes; this makes effective communication a critical part of the barrier installation.

 The Pest Company Install Termite Barrier Systems to protect